Sandeep1923069/IPL-Dashboard-Project/README.md

 - Title: IPL Data Analysis
 - Objective: Utilizing the last 3 years of IPL data to identify the Best Team, top Batsman, Bowler, All-Rounder, Orange Cap and Purple Cap contenders, and predicting the teams with the highest chances of qualification in IPL 2024.

-- Tools Used: Power BI Desktop, Microsoft Excel
+- Tools Used: Power BI Desktop, Microsoft Excel,SQL

 📈 Key Insights: